 You’ve fallen behind on your payments and you can not figure out how to get back on track.
 You need to find a way of making your payments and still having the money to buy the necessities you have in life.
 Nobody is going to want to make you starve yourself and not buy food.

-Creating a debt management plan is a way to take complete control of your finances.
+Enquiring about consolidating your debts is the first step to taking back complete control of your finances.
 You can plan what you need to spend your money on, what you need to make the repayments on immediately and where you can cut back on expenses.

 Taking a full and complete look at your finances will allow you to make the first step towards regaining your financial freedom and your long term security.
 Starting a debt management will be the perfect first step.